ripixel/ripixel-website/thoughts/articles/2020-08-16_Stop-Blaming-Slack.md

-These unprecedent times have caused many companies to shift to or expand their usage of communication technologies, such as Microsoft Teams and Slack.
+These unprecedented times have caused many companies to shift to or expand their usage of communication technologies, such as Microsoft Teams and Slack.
 With this expansion have come teething issues - as would be expected.

 What I didn't expect though is the number of articles decrying Slack specifically as mostly a terrible thing, and that it ["has made work more taxing"](https://www.ft.com/content/e036016c-39f0-4ce7-a64b-845f764d3254).
 To those writing these articles: stop blaming Slack.

 ## Slack is not a real-time communication app

-Slack (and other workplace communication tools) are primarily intended to replace (or supplement) *email*.
+Slack (and other workplace communication tools) are primarily intended to replace (or supplement) _email_.
 You know, that incredibly slow, old-fashioned, and unreliable mechanism.
 The one where you have to trawl through endless replies/forwards/"I don't think they're CC'd into this email chain" messages to find the actual information you want.
 Or even more accurately, to often find that most of the emails you receive you don't even need to read.

 Slack steps in here, allowing companies who use it to create channels, stick all the people related to that topic (ie #team-marketing), so that anything the marketing team needs gets posted there.